The Scottish Library and Information Council is the independent advisory body to the Scottish Government on library and information related matters.

 SLIC was formed in 1991 and provides a leadership focus for Scottish library and information services.
 We lead development in the library sector, monitor standards of provision and promote development.
 We also regularly undertake research, promoting innovation and a greater understanding of the library and information sector in Scotland.

 Our greatest strength is our membership.
 Members are drawn from the public sector, school libraries, higher education institutions, further education colleges, health libraries and special interest libraries.
 Every member brings expertise, knowledge and innovation to the library sector.
 By working together, that expertise is shared through SLIC.

 Over the last five years SLIC has expanded considerably.
 We have built upon existing partnerships and forged new ones, particularly in the education sector and business community.

 We have led in both the creation of Scotland’s first public library strategy, Ambition & Opportunity: A Strategy for Public Libraries in Scotland 2015-2020, and Vibrant Libraries, Thriving Schools: A National Strategy for School Libraries in Scotland 2018-2023 – a UK first.

 Our aim is to support Scottish library and information services through service innovation, funding provision and informative research.
 For more information on the Scottish Library and Information Council read the SLIC Strategy.

-The five main strategic objectives of SLIC are:
+The six main strategic objectives of SLIC are:

 We aim to: